 In 1681, Aurangzeb became the Mughal Emperor and used Aurangabad as the base for his campaigns.
 He died in 1707 and his tomb is located at Khultabad a small town near the city of Aurangabad which is a tourist spot of the state.

-Aurangabad Caves, 10 in number, were excavated from the soft rock during the 6th and 7th century and are divided into - Western Group Caves having caves 1-5 and Eastern Group Caves having caves 6-10 - 1 km apart.
-Ajanta has 30 rock cut Bhuddhist caves and are 106 kms from Aurangabad.
+Aurangabad Caves Aurangabad Caves, 10 in number, were excavated from the soft rock during the 6th and 7th century and are divided into - Western Group Caves having caves 1-5 and Eastern Group Caves having caves 6-10 - 1 km apart.
+Ajanta has 30 rock cut Buddhist caves and are 106 kms from Aurangabad.
 The basic designs of the caves are called 'Chaitya grihas' and 'Viharas'.
 Five caves are Buddhist cathedrals and the remaining 25 are monasteries.

 The Chaityas are large, rectangular chambers separated by rows of pillars.
 They are decorated by sculptures and murals which depict the incarnations of Buddha.

 Ellora Caves The Ellora Caves listed in the world-heritage are about 30 km from Aurangabad.
 The Kailash Temple of the Ellora caves is a masterpiece and is one of the world's largest and massive sculpture.
 It was curved out of a rock with the help of 7000 laborers and took nearly 150 years to complete.
 The shrines are a mix or both Hindu and Jain faiths.
 Cave number 32 has a Yakshi statue and beautiful ceiling paintings. (less)

 Bani Begum GardenBani Begum Garden is located about 24 km from Aurangabad and is known for its lush green.
 It got this name from the tomb of Bani Begum - wife of Aurangzeb's son located in middle of this garden.